OpenMPDK/dss-ecosystem/README.md

 ```
 python3 -m pip install -r requirements.txt
 ```
+To work with dss_client lib, one require to install that library separately on the node.

 ## Configuration
 The custom usage requires user to update dataset, model and training.
 Update the following sections.